-Whether you choose to add a Part D plan to your Original Medicare Parts A and B or enroll in a Medicare Advantage plan that includes Part D, you need the prescription drug plan to cover your shingles vaccine
+Whether you choose to add a Part D plan to your Original Medicare Parts A and B or enroll in a Medicare Advantage plan that includes Part D, you need a prescription drug plan to cover your shingles vaccine.

 Technically, Original Medicare will not cover your shingles vaccination.
 How does Medicare cover the shingles vaccination?
 If you have a Medicare Part D prescription drug plan, immunizations and vaccinations that help prevent illness are a part of that plan.
 Part D is a separate plan from Part A and Part B, which means you must enroll in (and pay for) it separately if you have Original Medicare.
 Most Medicare Advantage plans include Part D coverage.